Gradstravaganza

 Parking

-If you have a George Mason parking permit for the Fairfax Campus, you may park in your assigned lot/garage.
-Students with a Mason Square or SciTech permit are permitted to park in General Parking areas on Fairfax Campus.
+Students with a George Mason parking permit for the Fairfax Campus parked in their assigned lot or garage.
+Students with Mason Square or SciTech permits were permitted to park in General Parking areas on the Fairfax Campus.

 Photography Release